glae/blog/index.md

-## Excel, Word, Powerpoint, LibreOffice disturb you from what's important
+## Excel, Pages, Word, PowerPoint, LibreOffice, why not?

+ disturb you from what's important

 diffs